J3698/MeshFeatureNet/README.md

 # MeshFeatureNet
 Unsupervised mesh-based model classification

-Code adapted from SoftRasterizer/examples/recon

-Use dockerfile or install [SoftRasterizer](https://github.com/ShichenLiu/SoftRas)
+This code is based on the reconstruction example from SoftRasterizer.

+To install SoftRas, use the dockerfile or install it manually at [SoftRasterizer](https://github.com/ShichenLiu/SoftRas).
+Note that failure to delete the build folder may cause issues.

+To download the dataset, run ./data/download_dataset.sh